 She is survived by one daughter Leesa Cothran (Bobby); two sons, Tommy Stutts (Ginger), and Joseph Bledsoe (Gina) all of Franklin, GA.; one sister, Laverne Cobb Martin of Allen TX.; nine grandchildren, Whitney, John Robert , and Caroline Cothran, Elizabeth, and Katy Stutts, and Hannah, Andrew, Sara Beth, and John Bledsoe; many adoring nieces and nephews; and a host of wonderful friends.

 Other than her parents and husband, she was preceded in death by her sister, Eulalia Smith.

-Tom Stutts and Son Funeral Home of Franklin, Georgia is in charge of arrangements.
+The Tom Stutts and Son Funeral Home of Franklin, Georgia were in charge of arrangements.